longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 The CSI components in Longhorn v{{< current-version >}} only function with the `v1` version.
 Please follow the instructions at [Enable CSI Snapshot Support](../../snapshots-and-backups/csi-snapshot-support/enable-csi-snapshot-support) to update CSI snapshot CRDs and the CSI snapshot controller.
 If you have Longhorn volume manifests or scripts that are still using `v1beta1` version, you must upgrade them to `v1` as well.

-### `Custom mkfs.ext4 Parameters` Setting Removed

-The `Custom mkfs.ext4 Parameters` setting was deprecated in Longhorn `v1.4.0` and is now removed.
-The per-StorageClass `mkfsParams` parameter should be used to specify mkfs options (e.g., `-I 256 -b 4096 -O ^metadata_csum,^64bit`) instead.
-See [Creating Longhorn Volumes with kubectl](../../volumes-and-nodes/create-volumes/#creating-longhorn-volumes-with-kubectl) for details.

-### `Disable Replica Rebuild` Setting Removed

-The `Disable Replica Rebuild` setting was deprecated and replaced by the [Concurrent Replica Rebuild Per Node Limit](../../references/settings/#concurrent-replica-rebuild-per-node-limit) setting in Longhorn `v1.2.1`.
-It should already have been ignored in any Longhorn deployment upgrading to Longhorn v{{< current-version >}} and is now removed.
-To disable replica rebuilding across the cluster, set the `Concurrent Replica Rebuild Per Node Limit` to 0.

-### `Default Manager Image` Settings Removed

-The `Default Backing Image Manager Image`, `Default Instance Manager Image` and `Default Share Manager Image` settings were deprecated and removed from `v1.5.0`.
-These default manager image settings can be changed on the manager starting command line only.
-They should be modified in the Longhorn deploying manifest or `values.yaml` in Longhorn chart.

-### Instance Managers Consolidated

-Engine instance managers and replica instance managers has been consolidated.
-Previous engine/replica instance managers are now deprecated, but they will still provide service to the existing attached volumes.

-The `Guaranteed Engine Manager CPU` and `Guaranteed Replica Manager CPU` settings are removed and replaced by `Guaranteed Instance Manager CPU`.

-The `engineManagerCPURequest` and `replicaManagerCPURequest` fields in Longhorn Node custom resource spec are removed and replaced by `instanceManagerCPURequest`.

-### New Node Drain Policies Added

-There are two new options for the [Node Drain Policy](../../references/settings#node-drain-policy) setting.
-Both `Block For Eviction` and `Block for Eviction If Contains Last Replica` automatically evict replicas from draining nodes in addition to preventing drain completion until volume data is sufficiently protected. `Block for Eviction` maintains maximum data redundancy during maintenance operations, and both new options enable automated cluster upgrades when some volumes have only one replica.
-See the new [Node Drain Policy Recommendations](../../volumes-and-nodes/maintenance/#node-drain-policy-recommendations) section for help deciding which policy to use.

-### Custom Resource Fields Deprecated

-Starting in `v1.6.0`, the following custom resource fields are deprecated.
-They will be removed in `v1.7.0`:

-- Volume.status.evictionRequested